 Estimated Bit Error Rate: 1.00e-07

-2. We define the importance distribution parameters.
-In this case, we set the probability of error in the importance distribution (q_error) to a higher value (e.g., 0.1) to increase the likelihood of sampling error events.
-This corresponds to choosing a suitable q(x)q(x) that emphasizes the rare event of interest.
+) to a higher value (e.g., 0.1) to increase the likelihood of sampling error events.
+This corresponds to choosing a suitable that emphasizes the rare event of interest. - We generate samples from the importance distribution using

-5. We estimate the bit error rate using importance sampling by taking the sum of the product of the samples and their corresponding weights, divided by the total number of samples.
+.
+The weights are the likelihood ratios .
+For error events (samples equal to 1), the weight is , and for non-error events (samples equal to 0), the weight is .
+These weights correct for the bias introduced by sampling from the importance distribution. - We estimate the bit error rate using importance sampling by taking the sum of the product of the samples and their corresponding weights, divided by the total number of samples.
 This corresponds to the importance sampling estimator:

 The key idea behind importance sampling is to sample from a distribution that increases the probability of the rare event occurring and then correct for the introduced bias using the importance weights.
 By doing so, we can obtain reliable estimates of rare event probabilities with a significantly smaller number of samples compared to direct Monte Carlo sampling.

-It's important to note that the choice of the importance distribution q(x)q(x) can greatly affect the efficiency and accuracy of the importance sampling estimator.
-Ideally, q(x)q(x) should be chosen to minimize the variance of the estimator while being easy to sample from.
+It's important to note that the choice of the importance distribution can greatly affect the efficiency and accuracy of the importance sampling estimator.
+Ideally, should be chosen to minimize the variance of the estimator while being easy to sample from.
 In practice, finding the optimal importance distribution may be challenging, and various techniques, such as adaptive importance sampling or multiple importance sampling, can be employed to improve the performance of importance sampling.

 In conclusion, importance sampling is a valuable technique for estimating properties of rare events or difficult-to-sample distributions.
 By leveraging the power of importance sampling, we can efficiently simulate and analyze systems with rare occurrences, such as bit error rates in communication systems or rare failure events in reliability analysis.